rubiin/dotfiles/README.md

 chezmoi init --apply rubiin
 ```

+## FAQS
+- Why do you use Arch?
+* Because most software are readily available for arch through aur.
+There is 1 in a 10 chance that something you are not available on aur.
+Also Arch is minimal by default, allowing users to build their system from the ground up.
+You     install only what you need, leading to a more efficient setup.
+Arch teaches you how linux works like how neovim teaches you how an editor works.

+- Why use tiling window manager?
+Tiling wm setup makes it easy to navigate with keyboard shortcuts, reducing reliance on the mouse.
+Tiling WMs are often minimal and customizable, helping users focus on their tasks.
+They’re also lightweight, suitable for older computers, and great for multitasking, allowing easy access to multiple applications at once.
+Overall, they offer a more efficient and organized computing experience.

 ## Disclaimer 📝

 These dotfiles are provided as-is, without any warranty or guarantee of any kind.
 Use them at your own risk.